Norwegian banknotes: Original design and main concept

 The design, typography, visual concept and artistic expression

 Banknotes are not just a printed document with colour, design and denomination.
 They are sophisticated and highly advanced technical objects which contain numerous intricate security elements and codes - both visible and invisible.
 These codes allow them to be used by machines and people, and ensure the security and reliability of the financial system.
-This affects how a banknote looks and how the visual elements can be composed.
-Tradition and general expectations for how banknotes look are also important to make them functional and easy to use.
+The Norwegian banknotes are printed on cotton paper and go through a number of print techniques; offset, screenprint, foil, intaglio, UV etc are each techniques that affect how a banknote looks and how the visual elements can be composed.
+Tradition and general expectations for how banknotes look are also important to fuctionality.
 Internationally, banknotes have a universal visual language with their own visual codes - a “banknote design language”, so to speak.
 This language distinguishes the notes from other designed objects and meets the general expectations for money.
-It was important to safeguard this language on the obverse face of the notes.
-It was also important that the notes reflect a national identity - banknotes should act as a business card for their country.
+It was important to safeguard this language on the obverse face of the notes in order to secure trust.
+It was also important that the notes reflect a national identity.

 Norwegian design reflects the Nordic ideals.
-Typically, these are characterised as being sober and safe.
-Modern Norwegian design is built on rational, clear and functional solutions.
+Typically, modern Norwegian design is built on rational and functional solutions.
 Meanwhile we are surrounded by powerful, dramatic scenery and weather.
 The banknote designs mirror these contrasts.
 The typography and composition is distinct and intuitive, and depicts the banknotes primary function – to clearly show the denomination and value.

-«Modern Norwegian design is built on rational, clear and functional solutions.
+«Modern Norwegian design is rational and functional.
 Meanwhile we are surrounded by powerful, dramatic scenery and weather»

-Whereas Norwegian design is often considered sober, functional and safe, Norwegian arts and crafts are traditionally abundant, having been influenced by nature, the climate and the seasons.
+Whereas Norwegian design is often considered functional and safe, Norwegian arts and crafts are traditionally abundant, having been influenced by nature, the climate and the seasons.
 The traditional, symbolic imagery is still valued by many Norwegians, and therefore its relevance helps support the banknote language.
 So it was natural to give the icons on the obverse faces a traditional look.
-All the images were hand drawn by Norwegian illustrator Terje Tønnesen, using colour pencils.
+All the images were initially hand drawn by Norwegian illustrator Terje Tønnesen.

-Norwegian banknotes come in 50, 100, 200, 500 and 1000 kroner denominations, and the new notes will continue with the colours from the current series.
-The banknotes are being finalized by the design department at Norges Bank; the first two - the 100 kroner and 200 kroner notes - will be put into circulation during the spring of 2017.
-The 50 kroner and 500 kroner notes will follow a year later.
-The 1000 kroner note will be issued last and is scheduled to be in circulation by the end of 2019.
+Norwegian banknotes come in 50, 100, 200, 500 and 1000 kroner denominations.
+The banknotes were finalized by the design department at Norges Bank; the first two - the 100 kroner and 200 kroner notes - were put into circulation during the spring of 2017.
+The 50 kroner and 500 kroner notes in 2018.
+The 1000 kroner note was issued in November of 2019.

 Icon: Utvær lighthouse in Sogn and Fjordane, Norway’s westernmost point